teddyh21/ccxt/wiki/Manual.md

 As the price of the underlying index changes so will the `unrealisedPnl` and as a consequence the amount of `collateral` you have left in the position (since you can only close it at market price or worse).
 At some price you will have zero collateral left, this is called the "bust" or "zero" price.
 Beyond this point, if the price goes in the opposite direction far enough, the `collateral` of the position will drop below the `maintenanceMargin`.
 The `maintenanceMargin` acts as a safety buffer between your position and negative collateral, a scenario where the exchange incurs losses on your behalf.
 To protect itself the exchange will swiftly liquidate your position if and when this happens.
 Even if the price returns back above the `liquidationPrice` you will not get your money back since the exchange sold all the `contracts` you bought at market.
 In other words the `maintenanceMargin` is a hidden fee to borrow money.

-There are inverse contracts and linear contracts.
-The `notional` and `collateral` in inverse contracts is quoted as if they were traded `USD/BTC`, however the price is still quoted terms of `BTC/USD`.
+It is recommended to use the `maintenanceMargin` and `initialMargin` instead of the `maintenanceMarginPercentage` and `initialMarginPercentage` since these tend to be more accurate.
+The `maintenanceMargin` might be calculated from other factors outside of the `maintenanceMarginPercentage` including the funding rate and taker fees, for example on [kucoin](https://futures.kucoin.com/contract/detail).

 An inverse contract will allow you to go long or short on `BTC/USD` by putting up `BTC` as collateral.
-The API for inverse contracts is exactly the same as linear contracts.
+Our API for inverse contracts is the same as for linear contracts.
+The amounts in an inverse contracts are quoted as if they were traded `USD/BTC`, however the price is still quoted terms of `BTC/USD`.
+The formula for the profit and loss of a inverse contract is `(1/markPrice - 1/price) * contracts`.
+The profit and loss and `collateral` will now be quoted in `BTC`, and the number of `contracts` are quoted in `USD`.

 *Disclaimer:*